JacobMcElhinney/pern-stack/README.md

 $ tsnd --respawn ./src/index.ts
 [INFO] 02:57:21 ts-node-dev ver.
 2.0.0 (using ts-node ver.
 10.9.1, typescript ver.
 4.7.4)
 Executing (default): SELECT table_name FROM information_schema.tables WHERE table_schema = 'public' AND table_name = 'Posts'
-...
-Server listening on port 3000
+...Server listening on port 3000
 ```

-Sequelize will now have created the database and tables for us.
+Sequelize will now have created the database and tables for us based on our entity models.
 ---

 ## Front-End Project

 ### Install Dependencies

-### Create Environment variables

-### Containerise Database
+- navigate to the **package.json** in the **frontend** folder and run `yarn install`:
+- run `yarn build` to transpile the application
+- run `yarn dev` to start the application

+**Note**
+> Both the docker container (server & db) and the api (node/express) need to be running for the application to work.
+The react-redux application is running on port 3001, when using the `yarn dev` command, to avoid port conflicts with the api.

+---
+PROJECT SETUP COMPLETE